Corned Beef and Cabbage

 Instructions

-• In a large stockpot or Dutch-oven, add the corned beef (fat side up), seasoning packet, bay leaves, garlic cloves, thyme, and pepper.
+• In a large stockpot or Dutch oven, add the corned beef (fat side up), seasoning packet, bay leaves, garlic cloves, thyme, and pepper.
 Pour enough water to completely submerge the corned beef.
-Bring to a boil, cover, and cook for 60-80 minutes per pound.
-Half way during the cooking process, you may need to add enough water to keep it covered.
+Bring to a boil, cover, and cook for 60–80 minutes per pound.
+Halfway through the cooking process, you may need to add more water to keep it covered.

-• Preheat oven to 350 degrees.
+• Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
 Line a roasting pan with aluminum foil.
 Place the fully cooked corned beef fat side up in the pan.
-Place in the oven and roast for 45 minutes to an hour or until the fat is nice and crisp.
-Keep the pot covered and the liquid hot, but not boiling
+Place in the oven and roast for 45 minutes to an hour or until the fat is crisp.
+Keep the pot covered and the cooking liquid hot, but not boiling.

 NOTES

--Feel free to add chunks of carrot along with the potatoes!
+-You can toss in chunks of carrot with the potatoes!

 Nutrition